s-bear/jetson-tx1-imx219/README.md

    sudo ./apply_binaries.sh --no-chrome
    ```
    The `--no-chrome` option is added by one of my patches--it stops the script from copying the Chromium browser (230 MB without its dependencies) into the filesystem.

+## Part 5: Other stuff
+1. Boot options.
+   - The boot options are on the `APPEND` lines of the `bootloader/${TARGET_BOARD}/${SYSBOOTFILE}.<media>` files, one of which `flash.sh` copies to `rootfs/boot/extlinux/extlinux.conf`, based on which media you wish to boot from (specified on the command line to `flash.sh`).
+   - `TARGET_BOARD` and `SYSBOOTFILE` are defined in `jetson-tx1.conf` (or whichever file it links to).
+By default `TARGET_BOARD = t210ref` and `SYSBOOTFILE = p2371-2180-devkit/extlinux.conf`.
+I change it to `SYSBOOTFILE = p2371-2180-j106/extlinux.conf` to keep things separate.
+   - If you want to edit boot options without reflashing the device, the easiest way is to edit the `/boot/extlinux/extlinux.conf` file on the device.
+   - If you want to edit boot options at boot time, you can do it via the serial terminal.
+Unless you want to retype the entire boot command, first edit your `extlinux.conf` file (or any of its precursors) to add an  environment variable to the end of the `APPEND` line:
+      ```bash
+      LABEL primary
+          MENU LABEL primary kernel
+          #...LINUX, INITRD, FDT lines...
+          APPEND <lots of options> ${extra_bootargs}
+      ```
+      Then, using the serial terminal, interrupt the boot process when it says `Hit any key to stop autoboot: (x)`--you'll end up at a prompt like `Tegra210 (P2371-2180) #` (enter `help` for a list of available commands).
+Now you can do something like:
+      ```bash
+      setenv extra_bootargs spi_tegra114.dyndbg=-p
+      boot
+      ```
+1. Disabling SPI debug messages.
+The `spi-tegra114` module spams a lot of debug messages, which makes debugging other things quite difficult.
+It's possible to disable them without recompiling the kernel using the dynamic debug system.
+Unfortunately `spi-tegra114` is statically loaded, so we have to add the options to the kernel boot options rather than in a `etc/modprobe.d/*.conf` file.
+The relevant option is `spi_tegra114.dyndbg=-p`.
+   - Try `sudo cat /sys/kernel/debug/dynamic_debug/control` for a list of all available debug messages.
+It's a lot!
+Use `grep` to narrow it down.
+   - See [Dynamic Debug HowTo](https://www.kernel.org/doc/html/v4.14/admin-guide/dynamic-debug-howto.html) for more details.

 ## Part 5: Make and flash the system image.
 1. Use `make image` to generate the system image.